Combined heat and power plant

 A main component of the power plant is the boiler, which will be based on circulating fluidised bed technology, integrating multiple fuel supply lines.
 The fully automated facility can be remotely controlled.

 Circulating fluidised bed technology involves feeding fuel to a fluidising material bed comprised of sand, ash and limestone.
-Fluidising air is then passed, which rapidly mixes with the solid fuel / fuels, drying and burning any crushed material below the size of 50mm.
+Fluidising air is then passed, which rapidly mixes with the solid fuel/fuels, drying and burning any crushed material below the size of 50mm.

-High-pressure heat and steam from the boiler are fed to the steam turbine, where a generator integrated to the turbine shaft converts them into electricity.
+High-pressure heat and steam from the boiler are fed to the steam turbine, where a generator integrated into the turbine shaft converts them into electricity.
 Excess heat from the turbine is conveyed to district heat exchangers and condensed for district heating purposes, while the excess steam is distributed either for reuse by the power plant or supplied to industrial customers.

 The engineering, procurement, construction and commissioning (EPCM) contractor for the project is Pöyry.